AI Career Transition 2026: 9 Proven Steps to Land High-Paying AI Jobs Fast

 - Scikit-learn for classical ML

-2. Machine Learning Fundamentals
+2. Machine Learning Fundamentals (Core Skill for AI Jobs in 2026)

-- Supervised Learning: Linear/logistic regression, decision trees, random forests, SVMs, neural networks
+- Supervised Learning: Linear & logistic regression, decision trees, random forests, SVMs, neural networks

 - Unsupervised Learning: Clustering (K-means, hierarchical), dimensionality reduction (PCA, t-SNE)